-Emission and absorption of radiation, continuous spectra, spectral lines, model stellar atmosphere calculations, and non-L.T.E. problems.

-660. (225.)
-Extragalactic Structure (3)

-Prerequisite: Astronomy 312B.
+Emission and absorption of radiation, continuous spectra, spectral lines, model stellar atmosphere 660.
+(225.)
+Extragalactic Structure (3) Prerequisite: Astronomy 312B.

 The individual and collective properties of normal and peculiar galaxies.
-Topics include classification, spectra, masses, luminosity distributions, distance indicators, clustering, and redshifts, 670.
-(170.)
+Topics include classification, spectra, masses, luminosity distributions, distance indicators, clustering, and redshifts.
+670. (170.)
 Astrophysical Spectroscopy (3) Prerequisites: Mathematics 152 and credit or concurrent registration in Astronomy 312A.
 Theory of atomic spectra and atomic structure leading to interpretation of astronomical spectra.
-Optics of spectrograph design; line identification, spectral classification, radial velocity measurement, and line profile analysis.
-797. (297.)
+Optics of spectrograph design; line identification, spectral classification, radial velocity measurement, 797.
+(297.)
 Research (1-3) Cr/NC Prerequisite: Classified graduate standing.
 Research in one of the fields of astronomy.
 Maximum credit six units applicable on a master's degree.

-84 / Astronomy

 798. (298.)
-Special Study (1-3) Cr/NC

-Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
+Special Study (1-3) Cr/NC Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
 Individual study.
 Maximum credit six units.

-799A, (299.)
+799A.
+(299.)
 Thesis (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for the master's degree.
 799B.
 Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
 Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval.